 The story behind Istanbul's new airport

-If you've ever travelled to Istanbul, or made a transit flight through the city, you'll have encountered Ataturk Airport, and there's a good chance that the facility felt a little crowded.
-The airport has been struggling for some years, with passenger flow exceeding its maximum capacity of 90 million.
-A quick look at customer feedback on any travel site will show that it's not the most enjoyable place to catch a flight or make a stopover.
+If you've ever traveled to Istanbul, or made a transit flight through the city, you've have encountered Ataturk Airport, and there's a good chance that the facility felt a little crowded.
+The airport has struggled for some years, with passenger flow exceeding its maximum capacity of 90 million.
+A quick look at customer feedback on any travel site will show that it's was not the most enjoyable place to catch a flight or make a stopover.

 Why have passenger numbers been rising?
 It's partly due to the rising appeal of Istanbul as a city break destination.
 More European, American, Chinese, and Russian tourists are choosing to explore the Topkapi and the Grand Bazaar, straining transport hubs to their limits.
 At the same time, Turkey has become a bridge between the East and West, and a convenient layover point for long distance flights.

 A new airport takes shape to handle Istanbul's growing traffic

 With all this in mind, the government announced the construction of a totally new airport in 2013.
 A huge piece of forest was set aside on the European side of the Bosphorus, and Ankara invited architects to submit plans for a global aviation centre.
 The contest was won by a consortium of British and Norwegian architects, including Grimshaw, Haptic, and the Nordic Office of Architecture, who crafted a blueprint for something truly special.

 On a more practical level, the designers were tasked with including six runways (compared with Ataturk's two) at a site around 35 miles from the old town.
 The idea was to create a seamless link between ground transportation, on-site facilities, and flights, offering a level of convenience that Ataturk could no longer provide.